Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 #### DecryptAsym

-This command is used to unprotect an arbitrary message by the OPTIGA™, based on a public key scheme.
+This command is used to unprotect an arbitrary message by the OPTIGA™ Trust M, based on a public key scheme.

 *Note: In case the presentation layer protection is enabled the response